Economics

 Prerequisites: ECON 1001 or consent of instructor; junior standing.
 The relationship between human activity and the world's natural resources requires choices.
 This course uses an economics perspective to study these choices.
 This perspective uses the view of the environment as an asset for its starting point.
 Issues concerning the optimal and sustainable use of natural resources are examined in this context.
 Special emphasis is given to potential policy responses to environmental problems.

-Prerequisite: ECON 3001 or ECON 3002 or consent of instructor.
-Study of a specific topic in Economics that may vary from semester to semester.
-May be taken for credit more than once if the topics are different.
+Prerequisites: Consent of instructor.
+This course is the advanced study of a specific topic in Economics.
+Topics may vary from semester to semester.
+It may be taken for credit more than once if the topics are different.

 ECON 4980 Special Readings: 1-6 semester hours